 "State preemption by reason of operational conflict can arise where the effectuation of a local interest would materially impede or destroy the state interest."
 Bowen/Edwards, 830 P.2d at 1059.
-Here, giving effect to the local interest, banning drilling, has virtually destroyed the state interest in production.
+Here, giving effect to the local interest, banning fracking, has virtually destroyed the state interest in production.
+The fracking ban has ended production in Longmont.
+TOP, the primary operator in Longmont and owner of mineral leases in Longmont "will not and cannot economically drill and complete these wells without the ability to conduct hydraulic fracturing operations, which it is currently unable to do in view of Longmont's fracking ban."
+TOP's Mot.
+For Summ.
+J., Ex.
+B.

-Just as the drilling ban in Voss substantially impeded "the interest of the state in fostering the efficient development and production of oil and gas resources in a manner that prevents waste" and protects the correlative rights of owners, Voss, 830 P.2d at 1068, Lafayette's drilling ban has the same effect.
-Lafayette's ban on drilling prevents the efficient development and production of oil and gas resources.
+Just as the drilling ban in Voss substantially impeded "the interest of the state in fostering the efficient development and production of oil and gas resources in a manner that prevents waste" and protects the correlative rights of owners, Voss, 830 P.2d at 1068, Longmont's fracking ban has the same effect.